nyameaama/NEO-Rocket-Flight-Computer/README.md

 # Contribution

-You can clone this repository at https://github.com/nyameaama/NEO-Rocket-Flight-Computer.
+You can fork this reposirtory to introduce new features, changes or bug fixes and create a pull request to merge with master.
+This repository can be cloned at https://github.com/nyameaama/NEO-Rocket-Flight-Computer.

 # Documentation